 Sequential workflows have tasks set one after the other.
 In this case, the artwork design of the principal display panel is first reviewed by the project manager.
 When the design skeleton gets approved, the artwork moves to the next stage where the legal team reviews the text information on the labels.

-Sequential workflows are simpler to set up.
+Organizing sequential workflows are much simpler.
 For larger projects where one task depends on the completion of a prior task, sequential workflows are the way to go.
 It also allows team members to review errors at each stage, correct that and move on to the next one.

 Pros of Parallel Workflows